hossein-lap/hossein-lap/README.md

-# Hos
+# About Me

+Hey, I'm Hossein!

-Lua and bash programmer with a passion about open-source software and trees.
+Lua and go programmer with a passion about open-source software and trees.
 Trying to be up to date, thus I'm always learning and will continue to do so.
-Love the concept of Libre software and hardware.

 Suckless guy who likes to read and write - and execute ;)

-The path I had chosen was towards DevOps without realizing it.
-After becoming aware of the matter, I've decided to enter the field.

 ## Languages

-+ Lua
-+ Bash
-+ C
-+ Python
++ Lua, Go, Bash, C, Python

 ## Workflow

-+ Linux
-+ Tmux
-+ (Neo)vim
-+ Git
-+ Core utilities
-+ Suckless tools
++ Linux, tmux, Vim, git, core-utils, qemu, docker

 ## Documenting -- writing

-+ LaTeX
-+ Markdown
-+ Groff
++ LaTeX, Markdown, groff, AsciiDoc

-## Going to learn
+## Need to learn / improve

-+ Docker
 + Ansible
-+ Kubernetes
++ Helm

-## Contact:

-+ mail: hosteam01@gmail.com
++ OpenShift
-+ telegram: t.me/primejade
++ OpenStack

 ## ToDo